CSC207-UofT/course-project-git-good-207/final_design_document.md

 Our Phase 0 submission had only one unit test file, just to make sure our JUnit was working.
 In Phase 1, we aimed to cover all methods across our codebase that made sense to test (i.e. simple, limited dependencies).
 We did not use a Mock framework like Mockito, as this was more advanced, but we may look into this later on, time permitting.
+In Phase 2, we improved our test coverage and implemented tests for every single class from controller to entity.

 ## Refactoring